ONSdigital/es-imputation-sg/README.md

 Like every wrangler, it is responsible for dealing with sending data to the SQS Queue so that it can move to the next process, it is also responsible for sending data to the BPM.

+### Calculate Means Wrangler

+This is the second step in the imputation process.
+The wrangler ingests data from the movements step, checks for anomalies (TBC), and formats the data to be passed through to the method.

+Formatting of the data involves adding blank means columns for each question, for the results of the calculations in the method to be added to.

+Like every wrangler, it is responsible for dealing with sending data to the SQS Queue so that it can move to the next process, it is also responsible for sending data to the BPM.

 ### Calculate IQRS Wrangler

 This is the third step of the imputation process.
 The wrangler returns means data from the sqs queue (the output from the calculate means step).
 It converts this data from JSON format into a dataframe and then adds 7 new IQRS columns (for the 7 questions) onto the dataframe.
 These 7 columns are initially populated with 0 values within the wrangler.